Trump agrees to halt U.S.-South Korea military drills during Winter Olympics

 The two leaders also discussed possible bilateral talks between North and South Korea ahead of the games, which are due to begin in Pyeongchang on Feb.
 9.

-It follows this week’s “nuclear button” Twitter fight between Trump and dictator Kim Jong Un, and comes after Moon hinted in a Dec.
+It follows this week’s “nuclear button” Twitter fight between Trump and North Korean leader Kim Jong Un, and comes after Moon hinted in a Dec.
 19 interview with NBC News that the joint military exercises should be pushed back if Kim avoided “provocations” such as missile tests.

 "We will work closely with the United States during the process of inter-Korean dialogue," Moon said Thursday in a statement released by his officials.
 "We are confident that this process will help to create an atmosphere of dialogue between the United States and North Korea to resolve the North Korean nuclear issue."